Rats In Cavity Walls

 Damaged Drains

-Over many years the rats will often displace the earth into the pipes that is subsequently washed away, leading to subsidence, underpinning or even demolition.
+Over many years, the rats will often displace the earth into the pipes, which is subsequently washed away, leading to subsidence, underpinning or even demolition.

 Do You Need A Drain Survey?